ajbouh/qa/README.md

 - **Already merge a flaky test?** QA will integrate with your [issue tracker], so you can easily submit a new issue for a flaky test.
 Once the issue is assigned, QA can ignore the outcomes of those flaky tests to protect the integrity of your other (non-flaky) tests.

+## QA Roadmap

+### Basic functionality
+- [x] Write initial binary to detect simple Ruby minitest tests
+- [ ] Expand ruby test detection to rspec.
+- [ ] Attaching a custom reporter to test runner
+- [ ] Support for Go, Java, JavaScript, Python, PHP

+### Parallelization
+- [ ] TAP-J outputter to all test runners
+- [ ] Use TAP-J reporter
+- [ ] Parallelize test runs but still generate single TAP-J stream (and using the same reporter)

+### Scaling
+- [ ] Support for using external execution environments (e.g. hermit, AWS lambda)
+- [ ] Support for additional external execution environments, like Kubernetes, Mesos

+### Tracking stats / artifacts
+- [ ] Support for working with a local audit folder
+- [ ] Support for working with a remote audit folder (e.g. S3)
+- [ ] Generate trace file
+- [ ] Generate single html file report with results, audits, flakiness statistics
+- [ ] Add integration with system monitoring agents (e.g. performance copilot)

+### Flakiness
+- [ ] Fingerprint tests, augmenting TAP-J stream
+- [ ] Fingerprint AUT (application under test), augmenting TAP-J stream
+- [ ] Add TAP-J analysis tools, to detect rates of flakiness in tests
+- [ ] Add support for marking some tests as (implicitly?) new, forcing them to be run many times and pass every time
+- [ ] Add support for marking tests as flaky, separating their results from the results of other tests
+- [ ] For tests that are failing (flaky or not), shows distribution of which line failed, test duration, version of code

+### Continuous integration
+- [ ] Add support for auto-filing issues (or updating existing issues) when a merged test fails that should not be flaky
+- [ ] Suggests which flaky tests to debug first (based on heuristics)

+### Local development
+- [ ] Order test run during local development based on what's failed recently
+- [ ] Line-level code coverage report
+- [ ] Rerunning tests during local development affected by what code you just modified (test code or AUT, using code coverage analysis)
+- [ ] Limit tests to files that are open in editor (open test files, open AUT files, etc)
+- [ ] Can run with git-bisect to search for commit that introduced a bug
+- [ ] Suggest which failing tests to debug first (based on heuristics)

+### Correctness
+- [ ] Add support to run tests in OS-specific sandbox for OS X
+- [ ] Add support for overriding network syscalls (e.g. DNS, TCP connections)
+- [ ] Add support for overriding time syscalls libfaketime
+- [ ] Add support for overriding filesystem syscalls with charybdefs
+- [ ] Provide a way to exactly reproduce failures (e.g. with Mozilla's rr)